 However, many CIOs are slow to give up on more than six decades of running and maintaining their workloads on-premises.
 To stay on top of their data, enterprises need to do a cost-benefit analysis for a potential switch to a cloud data platform.
 Fundamentally, they need to decide if the cost of migration and new licenses outweighs the cost of overprovisioning and long-term operations.

 What is the architecture of a cloud data platform?

 A typical data platform is made up of several components that handle different aspects of data management.
 The architecture is layered into:

-- metadata, business glossary, data catalogue and data search
+- Metadata, business glossary, data catalog, and data search

 - Data governance

 - Data quality and data trust

 The cloud itself allows users to decouple all components of data platforms, which helps enterprises scale applications and avoid getting locked into any vendor’s proprietary tools.
 And most cloud data platform providers separate compute and storage for better data control and agility.